bediger4000/udp-echo-server/README.md

     $ ./client2 fe80::a11:96ff:fe7f:6d74 7890 'some string' [eth0]

+Or:

+    $ ./client1.py localhost 7890 'some string'

-The final argument is optional.
+The final argument of `./client2` is optional.
 It's the name of the network interface to route the packets through.
 Note the contents of `net.UDPAddr`:

     type UDPAddr struct {